📢 Announcement: Change in the dev set and baselines coming soon!

 English-to-X

 Our English-to-X training data condition follows that of the offline task.
 The list is available here.
-ACL 60/60 dataset can be used as the development set.
-The development data can be found here, while the YAML files containing the audio information (useful for metric computation) can be found here.
+MCIF is the official development data.
+A derived version including audio, references, YAML files with the audio information (useful for metric computation), and PDFs useful for the speech-to-text with extra context track) can be found here.

 Czech-to-English